Buffered, like most other VPN companies on the market, claims to be the “Fastest and Most Secure VPN” available.

 Typically, if you are in the market for a VPN, there are only two things (other than affordability) that you really care about.

 Speed and security.

-Sure, the extra features and certain compatibility perks (like Netflix and TOR) are nice, but at the end of the day, it’s speed and security that truly determine the quality of a VPN.
+Sure, the extra features and certain compatibility perks (like unblocking Netflix and working with TOR) are nice, but at the end of the day, it’s speed and security that truly determine the quality of a VPN.

 Although Buffered boasts a highly secure AES-256 encryption, I found myself entirely underwhelmed by their server speeds (especially when you take the price tag into account).